-Right click on the group facing military retirees and name to visit it and request to join.
-These are closed groups, so retirees, 100 percent disabled veterans and Purple Heart recipients will have to request membership on the initial visit to the group pages to gain access to group posts.
-The RAO administrator will groups.
+benefits The ground rules for membership are keeping posts civil, relevant, free of coarse language and relevant to issues Right click on the group facing military retirees and veterans.
+Secondly, make sure anything posted conforms to copyright restrictions and that it is in the public use arena. friends, let them know about thge Facebook page and engroups.
 It is a great way for review the request and approve them to communicate with the membership.
-After member- Travis RAO and keep current ship is approved, the new group on the issues that affect them in member can post comments, retired life.
-Visit Travis at FACEBOOK.com/TravisAirForceBase
+After member- Travis RAO and keep current ship is approved, the new group on the issues that affect them in Visit Travis at FACEBOOK.com/TravisAirForceBase